-Microphlebectomy, also called ‘stab phlebectomy,’ is an outpatient medical procedure that is used to treat painful, unattractive varicose veins that are located close to the skin’s surface.
+Microphlebectomy, also called ‘stab phlebectomy,’ is an outpatient medical procedure that is used to treat varicose veins that are located close to the skin’s surface.
 The procedure is ideal for treating veins that are too large to treat with sclerotherapy and too small to safely and successfully treat with laser procedures.

 Microphlebectomy uses a series of tiny incisions – each one about the size of the tip of a ballpoint pen - to remove portions of the vein which is malfunctioning, causing pain and unsightly bulging.
 By removing certain sections of the vein, the areas of the vein which are not removed will “clot off,” eliminating the bulging, purplish areas for good.

 Your specialist will mark the area to be treated to determine where the tiny openings, or “stabs,” should be made.
 Then the area will be numbed with a local anesthetic.
 Once the area of the vein is numbed, your specialist will make a few tiny incisions along the length of the vein to be removed, inserting a tiny hook to “grab” the vein so that it may be removed.
 Once the procedure is completed, a dressing will be placed on the site.
 Most procedures take about 30-45 minutes to perform.